Laupetin/OpenAssetTools/README.md

 When building on Linux you need to have g++ 13 or later installed.
 Since you are most likely on a 64-bit machine you will also need multilib for compiling for 32-bit.
-Using other compilers may also be possible, but they are not guaranteed to work out of the box.
-You may need to edit [premake5.lua](premake5.lua) to ensure compatibility with other compilers such as Clang.

 Use `generate.sh` to generate make files.
 When this is done you will have a `build` folder with a `Makefile`.